marionbarker/loopdocs/docs/operation/loop-settings/mdt-pump.md

 # Medtronic Pump Users

-Your Loop won’t have much showing initially until we get some basic settings input.
-The beginning step will be to add a pump to your Loop.
-If you are using a Medtronic pump, you can follow along for the rest of this page.
-If, however, you are using an Omnipod pump, please head over to [this page](omnipod-pump.md) instead.
+Your Loop will have a lot of blank spots until you input some basic settings.
+The beginning step is to add a pump to your Loop app.
+If you are using an Medtronic pump, you can follow along for the rest of this page.
+If you are using a Medtronic pump, Omnipod pump, please head over to [Add Omnipod](omnipod-pump.md) instead.

 ## Prepare Medtronic Pump